ShymeetriaJ/States_Events_Lab2/character-counter/README.md

 December 7, 2025

 # Lab Description:
+ In this lab, I created an interactive character counter application that demonstrates state management and event handling in React.
+The application allows users to input text and see real-time statistics about their input, including character count, word count, and reading time.
+This lab focuses on state management, event handling, and component interaction using React hooks.

 # My reflection:

 # How did you handle state updates when the text changed?